 Secretary of State

 State identification cards are issued to any Michigan resident.
 There is no minimum age requirement.
-However, you may not have a state ID card and a Michigan driver's license at the same time unless your license has been restricted, suspended or revoked.
+However, you can't have a state ID card and a Michigan driver's license at the same time unless your license has been restricted, suspended or revoked.
 State ID cards are processed at any Secretary of State office.

 Residents applying for a state ID card must present documentation of a valid Social Security number, U.S. citizenship or legal presence, identification and Michigan residency.
 All Social Security information will be verified.
 If you are ineligible for a Social Security number, you must present a letter of ineligibility from the Social Security Administration when applying for a standard ID card.
 Enhanced IDs require that you be a U.S. citizen with a valid Social Security number.
 All documents are subject to department approval.
 Approvals may require more than one day.